New CalFresh Employment and Training Model

 Increases participation in CalFresh.

 CalFresh is one of the largest anti-poverty programs in California.
-E&T programs like Fresh Success incentivize people to enroll in CalFresh by offering supplemental services and resources in addition to additional benefits on top of access to nutritious food.
+E&T programs like Fresh Success incentivize people to enroll in CalFresh by offering supplemental services and resources in addition to access to nutritious food.

 Extends benefits to students.